celo-org/developer-tooling/docs/command-line-interface/governance.md

 ```
 USAGE
   $ celocli governance:propose --jsonTransactions <value> --deposit <value> --from
-    0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d --descriptionURL <value> [--gasCurrency
+    0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d --descriptionURL <value> [-k <value> |
-    0x1234567890123456789012345678901234567890] [--globalHelp] [--for
+    --useLedger | ] [-n <value>] [--gasCurrency
+    0x1234567890123456789012345678901234567890] [--ledgerAddresses <value> ]
-    0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d --useMultiSig] [--force] [--noInfo]
+    [--globalHelp] [--for 0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d --useMultiSig]
-    [--afterExecutingProposal <value> | --afterExecutingID <value>]
+    [--force] [--noInfo] [--afterExecutingProposal <value> | --afterExecutingID <value>]

 FLAGS
+  -k, --privateKey=<value>
+      Use a private key to sign local transactions with

+  -n, --node=<value>
+      URL of the node to run commands against or an alias

-  --afterExecutingID=<value>                                Governance proposal
+  --afterExecutingID=<value>
-                                                            identifier which will be
-                                                            executed prior to proposal
+      Governance proposal identifier which will be executed prior to proposal

+  --afterExecutingProposal=<value>
-  --afterExecutingProposal=<value>                          Path to proposal which will
-                                                            be executed prior to
+      Path to proposal which will be executed prior to proposal

-                                                            proposal
+  --deposit=<value>
-  --deposit=<value>                                         (required) Amount of Celo to
-                                                            attach to proposal
+      (required) Amount of Celo to attach to proposal

-  --descriptionURL=<value>                                  (required) A URL where
+  --descriptionURL=<value>
-                                                            further information about
-                                                            the proposal can be viewed
+      (required) A URL where further information about the proposal can be viewed

+  --for=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d
-  --for=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d          Address of the multi-sig
+      Address of the multi-sig contract

-                                                            contract
+  --force
-  --force                                                   Skip execution check
+      Skip execution check

+  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d
-  --from=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d         (required) Proposer's
+      (required) Proposer's address

-                                                            address
+  --gasCurrency=0x1234567890123456789012345678901234567890
-  --gasCurrency=0x1234567890123456789012345678901234567890  Use a specific gas currency
-                                                            for transaction fees
-                                                            (defaults to CELO if no gas
+      Use a specific gas currency for transaction fees (defaults to CELO if no gas
       currency is supplied).
-It
-                                                            must be a whitelisted token.
+It must be a whitelisted token.

+  --globalHelp
-  --globalHelp                                              View all available global
+      View all available global flags

-                                                            flags
+  --jsonTransactions=<value>
-  --jsonTransactions=<value>                                (required) Path to json
+      (required) Path to json transactions

-                                                            transactions
+  --ledgerAddresses=<value>
+      [default: 1] If --useLedger is set, this will get the first N addresses for local
+      signing

+  --noInfo
-  --noInfo                                                  Skip printing the proposal
+      Skip printing the proposal info

-                                                            info
+  --useLedger
+      Set it to use a ledger wallet

+  --useMultiSig
-  --useMultiSig                                             True means the request will
-                                                            be sent through multisig.
+      True means the request will be sent through multisig.

 DESCRIPTION
   Submit a governance proposal